Nifalu/weaviate-in-kubernetes/import-script/README.md

 # Weaviate Vector Import Script

 This script imports vector data from BVECS format files into Weaviate using parallel batch processing.
+I have played around with them and so there are three versions of the script now.

 ## Usage